 What causes swimmer's ear?

 Swimmer's ear, also called otitis externa or tropical ear, is usually caused by a bacterial infection.
-You are more likely to get swimmer's ear if you regularly get water in your ear, such as when you go swimming.
+You are more likely to get swimmer's ear if you regularly get water in the ear, such as when you go swimming.
 A wet ear canal makes it easier to get infected.
-Your risk increases if the water is not clean.
+The risk increases if the water is not clean.

-Damage or irritation to the ear canal can also increase your risk.
-Your ear canal can be damaged or irritated from:
+Damage or irritation to the ear canal can also increase the risk.
+The ear canal can be damaged or irritated from:

-- cleaning your ear canal with a cotton bud
+- cleaning the ear canal with a cotton bud

 - wearing hearing aids